Letter and spirit of the law: Gaming the system

-Gaming the system can be defined as using the rules and procedures meant to protect a system to, instead, manipulate the system for a desired outcome.
+Gaming the system can be defined as using the rules and procedures meant to protect a system to manipulate the system for a desired outcome.

-The first known documented use of the term "gaming the system" is in 1975.
-According to James Rieley, a British advisor to CEOs and an author, structures in companies and organizations (both explicit and implicit policies and procedures, stated goals, and mental models) drive behaviors that are detrimental to long-term organizational success and stifle competition.
-For some, error is the essence of gaming the system, in which a gap in protocol allows for errant practices that lead to unintended results.
+The first known documented use of the term "gaming the system" was in 1975.
+According to James Rieley, a British advisor to CEOs and an author, structures in companies and organizations (including explicit and implicit policies and procedures, stated goals, and mental models) drive behaviors that are detrimental to long-term organizational success and stifle competition.
+For some, error is the essence of gaming the system, in which a gap in protocol allows for erroneous practices that lead to unintended results.

-Although the term generally carries negative connotations, gaming the system can be used for benign purposes in the undermining and dismantling of corrupt or oppressive organisations.
+Although the term generally carries negative connotations, gaming the system can be used for benign purposes, such as the undermining and dismantling of corrupt or oppressive organizations.

-Modern usage

-During the COVID-19 pandemic, Singaporean Prime Minister Lee Hsien Loong urged Singaporeans to comply not just with the letter of the Circuit Breaker rules but the spirit behind why he wanted these rules to be implemented.